BSN: First Light Curve Study of the Low Mass Contact Binary V0610 Vir: Observation and Data Reduction

 \section{Observation and Data Reduction}

-The photometric observations of V0610 Vir were carried out in March 2020 by a Schmidt-Newton 254mm/1016mm telescope with the G2-8300 CCD camera at a private observatory in the Czech Republic (49.65 N, 14.41 E).
+The observations in the photometric system of V0610 Vir were carried out one night in March 2020 by a Schmidt-Newton 254mm/1016mm telescope with the G2-8300 CCD camera at a private observatory in the Czech Republic (49.65 N, 14.41 E).
 During observations, the CCD average temperature was $-20^{\circ}C$.

 A $V$-band filter was used, and a total of 279 images were obtained.
 Each image has an exposure time of 90 seconds.
 Images were processed using MaxIm DL software, which included dark, bias, and flat-field for basic data reduction.